ClaireLee22/Predicting-Boston-Housing-Prices/README.md

 - Applicability of the constructed model

-  Still have a big room to improve before being used in the real-world for below reasons:
+  Still have a big room to improve before being used in the real-world for below reasons.
   - The mdoel learn from a old dataset which has quite different value of money from current, so it will not able to make a accurate prediction for house price nowadays.
   - More features relevant to house prices should be considered such as location, economic growth and interest rate, etc.